2239356Benadict/ClimateChange/README.md

 ### **Description**
 <p align="justify">
-Waste management is important as it saves the environment from the toxic effects of inorganic and biodegradable element present in waste.
-Mismanagement of waste can cause water contamination, soil erosion and air contamination.
-Waste can be recycled if collected and managed efficiently.
+Waste management is crucial because it protects the environment from the damaging effects of the organic and inorganic materials that are contained in waste.
+Waste management errors can lead to air pollution, land erosion, and water contamination.
+If waste is properly collected and handled, it can be recycled.

 ![alt text](https://github.com/2239356Benadict/Assignment1/blob/main/ScreenShot_ClimateChange/NewGoodScenario.png)